 I can't remember how we got it home though.
 It was aul wet stuff too, but it was better than nothing.
 The boys would spend a lot of time in the woods gathering the sticks, we'd burn anything, old shoes were always good.

-Rationing in WW2 and The Community of Stoneybatter
+Community of Stoneybatter

 Local people still have vivid memories of long queues, food shortages, ration books and bombs during The Emergency in Ireland.